Young Go Getter

 When it comes to forums, the selection has always been limited to vBulletin, phpBB, Vanilla, and a few clones of each.

 Same for blogs.
-You’ve got Wordpress, Typepad, Textpattern, and hosted versions like Blogger, Vox, etc…
+You’ve got WordPress, Typepad, Textpattern, and hosted versions like Blogger, Vox, etc…

-We use Wordpress and Vanilla for YGG, which each have their strengths and weaknesses.
+We use WordPress and Vanilla for YGG, which each have their strengths and weaknesses.

 Through the process of building the current and previous versions of this site we’ve learned a lot about communities and the apps available to create and maintain one.